Frequently Asked Questions

 Do I have to take herbs?

 Herbs and Acupuncture commonly go hand in hand, one representing Yin and the other Yang.
 They work together synergistically and will help a patient get to his/her desired state of health at a faster rate.
-In our fertility work, herbs are always recommend.
-However, if a patient is sensitive to herbs or feel very strongly about NOT taking them, we will certainly work with this and support you the best way we can.
+In our fertility work, herbs are always recommended.
+However, if a patient is sensitive to herbs or feels very strongly about NOT taking them, we will certainly work with this and support you the best way we can.